EngineerSmith/AppleCake/goals.md

 ac.countMemory() -- Can we have this automatically just do?
 While I like exposing the function, if someone used it without limiting it - the data is kind of pointless.
 Since it isn't a "real" way to record memory at all.
 Could we query the OS?
 Add ffi windows API, and unix support, and fallback to gc count?

-local zone = ac.zone(name[, enabled:true]) -- optional enable/disable, if disabled, all children are disabled if they don't specify a state local childZone = zone:extend(name[, enabled:true]) -- name:name
+local zone = ac.zone(name[, enabled:true]) -- optional enable/disable, if disabled, all children are disabled if they don't specify a state i.e. nil local childZone = zone:extend(name[, enabled:true]) -- name:name
 -- Is there a way we can do this without having to pass objects around?
 Can we use names as unique identifiers instead?